marcmerlin/FastLED_NeoMatrix_SmartMatrix_LEDMatrix_GFX_Demos/README.md

 a look at it to understand the base layer/API everything is built on top of (and that library itself offers the Adafruit::GFX and FastLED APIs as explained in its README).

+Below is a summary of how things work, but you'll find more details on this post: http://marc.merlins.org/perso/arduino/post_2020-03-16_Framebuffer_GFX_-Choosing-between-its-3-2D-APIs_-FastLED-XY_-NeoMatrix_-and-LEDMatrix_-and-detail-of-its-many-supported-hardware-backends.html

 Hardware backends and glue drivers that can run this demo code
 --------------------------------------------------------------